Catloff/Gaia-Galactica/Updates.md

   - Simplified resource costs using `pay_cost`
   - Improved metal production code readability
   - Enhanced upgrade system to use new API

+## 2025-01-08 21:19
+- Refactored HUD building cost checks to use ResourceManager's `can_afford` function
+- Improved consistency in resource management across the codebase
+- Removed direct inventory access from HUD building checks